 And we'd laugh, and play, and dance all day

 And never want for more…"

 The strumming cut off abruptly as did the singing and he flinched when he caught Randall looking at his reflection in the window he faced while sitting in the armchair.
 His cover blown, Dalton sighed and entered the living room to take a seat on the coffee table.

 Randall didn't look up to greet him.

 "Usually people knock."

-Dalton shrugged, sending him a smirk.
+Dalton shrugged.
 "I'm taking lessons from a guy."